Grease Trap Services

 Grease trap service at Action Septic Service follows a consistent, documented process from arrival to final inspection.

-Step 5 — Refill, Documentation, and Disposal.
 We refill the trap with clean water to restore the proper operating level.
 You receive a detailed service report and a signed waste manifest.
-Our hauler transports all collected FOG to a permitted disposal site or treatment plant.
+Our hauler transports all collected FOG to a permitted disposal site or treatment plant for proper recycling.
+We also offer used cooking oil pickup in designated collection box containers for restaurants that need separate oil disposal services.

 Brands We Use